AndrewRadev/rust-eliza/README.md

 - Memory of previous lines, somehow.
 If the user's mother has already been discussed, maybe this could be referenced.
 - More padding words.
 Maybe a file with a list?
 Use [build.rs](http://doc.crates.io/build-script.html#case-study-code-generation) to include JSON with the contents
-- More formats of responses -- repeating the user's input over and over gets tedious, maybe sometimes, it makes sense to just say "Go on", or "Tell me more", especially for longer user inputs.